Foolish Vanity Metrics that Destroy Your Online Marketing

 But amazingly, when asked if these companies had a way of quantifying the ROI of email marketing, 59% said NO!

-Not only is it the highest converting online marketing channel, but you also own all that data. - unlike Facebook or Twitter.
+Not only is it the highest converting marketing channel, but you also own all that data. - unlike Facebook or Twitter.

 However the people who do track email marketing commonly over-emphasis the open rate.
 Knowing this range is important, because typically only 15 - 30% of your emails will ever be opened at one time.